gwu-cs-advos/docs/slides/slides/06_interface_system_design.md

 A perspective on dependencies

-- What mechanisms is my abstraction providing to its clients?
+- What mechanisms are my abstraction providing to its clients?
   - often: what is the resource and its properites?
 - What are the policies it wishes to enable?
   - how are resources to be used?